vzahanych/view-guard-meta/docs/CONCEPT.md

 **Privacy-focused prosumers & power users** who:

-- Already own IP cameras (RTSP/ONVIF).
+- Already own IP cameras (RTSP/ONVIF) or USB cameras.
 - Are willing to run a Mini PC / NUC at home.
 - Want remote access and intelligence, but **not** cloud lock-in.